Probing spectral and timing properties of the X-ray pulsar RX J0440.9+4431 in the giant outburst of 2022-2023: Introduction

 \section{Introduction}

-X-ray binaries (XRBs) contain a black hole or neutron star, which is gravitationally tied to a companion star.
+X-ray binaries (XRBs) contain a black hole or neutron star that is gravitationally tied to a companion star.
 X-ray binaries are classified into high-mass and low-mass types depending on the mass of the donor stars.
-In low-mass X-ray binaries (LMXBs); ($M\le 1M_\odot$), accretion takes the form of the companion's Roche-lobe overflow \citep{Re11, Sh73} whereas, for high-mass X-ray binaries (HMXBs); ($M\geq 5M_\odot$), the accretion is due to the stellar wind or Be-disk of the companion star.
-HMXBs are strong in X-ray and contain early-type (O or B) companions.
+In low-mass X-ray binaries (LMXBs); ($M\le 1M_\odot$), accretion takes the form of the companion's Roche-lobe overflow \citep{Re11, Sh73} whereas in high-mass X-ray binaries (HMXBs); ($M\geq 5M_\odot$), the accretion is due to the stellar wind or Be-disc of the companion star.
+HMXBs are strong in X-rays and contain early-type (O or B) companions.
 The HXMBs are classified into Be/X-ray binaries (BeXBs) and super-giant X-ray binaries (SGXBs) based on luminosity class.
-For the case of BeXBs, the companion star may be a dwarf, giant, or sub-giant OBe star belonging to the luminosity class of III-V. BeXBs are non-supergiant systems with larger orbital periods.
-The SGXBs contain a star of luminosity class I and II \citep{Re11}.
+In the case of BeXBs, the companion star may be a dwarf, giant, or sub-giant OBe star belonging to the luminosity class III-V. BeXBs are non-supergiant systems with larger orbital periods.
+The SGXBs contain stars of luminosity classes I and II \citep{Re11}.

-The Be/ray binaries represent roughly two-thirds of populations of HMXBs and contain a massive non-super-giant optical companion.
+The Be/ray binaries represent roughly two-thirds of the populations of HMXBs and contain a massive non-supergiant optical companion.
 The Be/X-ray binary pulsar \src{} was discovered by \rosat{} in a galactic plane survey \citep{Mo97}.
 The long-term optical/infrared study was performed from 1995--2005 \citep{Re05}.
-The optical companion BSD 24-491/LS V +44 17 is a variable star with a spectral type of B0.2V and based on optical observations, the source distance was estimated to be 3.3$\pm$0.5 kpc \citep{Re05}.
+The optical companion BSD 24-491/LS V +44 17 is a variable star with a spectral type of B0.2V, and based on optical observations, the source distance was estimated to be 3.3$\pm$0.5 kpc \citep{Re05}.

 \src{} went through major outbursts in 2010 (April and September) and 2011 (January).
 A pulsation of 202.5$\pm$0.5 s was found using {\it RXTE} \citep{Re99}. \citet{Us12} studied the source using \maxit{} and \rxte{} during the first outburst of 2010.
-They also reported an absorption dip in the pulse profile probably due to the obscuration of X-ray emission by the accretion stream of the neutron star.
-The phase-resolved spectroscopy suggested a much higher absorption column density near the dip than other phases.
-The source broad-band spectra were fitted using a combined model of a cutoff power law, blackbody component, and a Gaussian component at 6.4 keV to account for the iron emission line \citep{Us12}.
+They also reported an absorption dip in the pulse profile, probably due to the obscuration of X-ray emission by the accretion stream of the neutron star.
+The phase-resolved spectroscopy suggested a much higher absorption column density near the dip than in other phases.
+The source broad-band spectra were fitted using a combined model of a cutoff power law, a blackbody component, and a Gaussian component at 6.4 keV to account for the iron emission line \citep{Us12}.